 – Learners: Typical Learners, Gifted, Twice Exceptional, Special Education

 – Where: I taught in Arizona, New Mexico and Colorado

-– Significant experience writing creatively differentiated curriculum, based on state and national standards (and we love them standards, don’t we?).
+– Significant experience writing creatively differentiated curriculum, based on state and national “standards.”

 Coaching & Consulting

-I created and ran a creative writing camp in Colorado because I love to teach writing.
+I created and ran a creative writing camp in Colorado for 3 years because I love to teach writing.

-- Spoke at Indiana University graduation to represent my graduating class.
+- I spoke at Indiana University graduation to represent my graduating class.
 This was a great honor.

 - Received “9 News Teachers Who Care Award, Honorable Mention.”

 - Nominated for “Your Hub Top Teacher” award.

 - Nominated twice for the “Colorado Charter School Teacher of the Year” award.